o3de/o3de.org/content/docs/user-guide/features/platforms/mobile-performance.md

    1. For the preferred configuration file, adjust the values for the various console variables\.
 For example, if you select **iOS**, console variables and values for each configuration file appear \(`ios_low.cfg`, `ios_medium.cfg`, `ios_high.cfg`, and `ios_veryhigh.cfg`\)\.

    When you edit the console variables for the configuration file, the renderer displays onscreen how the level may look on a mobile device\.
-![\[Example of the Graphics Settings window in Lumberyard Editor.\]](/images/user-guide/mobile/graphics-settings-window-ios-example.png)
+![\[Example of the Graphics Settings window in O3DE Editor.\]](/images/user-guide/mobile/graphics-settings-window-ios-example.png)

 ### Using android\_models\.xml and ios\_models\.xml Files {#ios-android-performance-engineering-guidelines-models-xml-files}

-Lumberyard uses two `.xml` files to determine which mobile devices use the low, medium, high, or very high configuration settings files\.
+O3DE uses two `.xml` files to determine which mobile devices use the low, medium, high, or very high configuration settings files\.
 You can find the `android_models.xml` and `ios_models.xml` files in the `/lumberyard_version/dev/Engine/Config/gpu` directory\.

 **Example android\_models\.xml file**
-The Samsung Galaxy S5 line shows that Lumberyard supports the use of regular expressions when you specify the device model number\.
+The Samsung Galaxy S5 line shows that O3DE supports the use of regular expressions when you specify the device model number\.
 If a device model is listed more than once, the last instance is read and used with the corresponding configuration file\.

 ```
 <DeviceList>